THEN AND NOW

 ANSELM LITTLE BOY

-Anselm Little Boy was rescued from a Kill Buyer pen directly by wonderful rescue partner HiCaliber Horse Rescue.
-When Romney heard about a mustang about to ship to slaughter she contacted us and we agreed to take him.
+Anselm Little Boy was rescued from a Kill Buyer in California.
+We were tipped off that he was there and we immediately offered to take him and get him back to good weight and health.
 He was coughing and his legs were covered in scars from horse tripping and his body was also very scarred from what looked like rope marks where he had been beaten.

-He had already been named Anselm by HiCaliber but after he was quarantined and brought to us we realised how tiny and delicate he was and we just took to calling him Little Boy.
+He was named Anselm but after he was quarantined and brought to us we realized how tiny and delicate he was and he was nicknamed Little Boy.
 He really is a pushy, cheeky and food obsessed horse as he was obviously pretty emaciated when he was rescued but we forgive him all of that as he truly is one of the sweetest most affectionate mustangs we have ever met.
+He has gone on to bond deeply with the horse he came in with named Addie.

-The good news for Sammy didn't end there, we were able to reunite her with her friend of 10 years that we saved from auction and now they live happily together at Skydog.
+The good news for Denver didn't end there, we were able to reunite her with her friend of 10 years named Leigh who we saved from auction and now they live happily together at Skydog.
 This mare started off wild and untouchable but weeks of love and kindness work wonders and now she lets us stroke her all over and takes carrots from our hands.
-Sammy, you've come a long way baby xxxxxx
+Denver, you've come a long way baby xxxxxx

 Luna was rounded up as a foal and then adopted out at the trap site with another foal who was Ireland.
 They both ended up dumped at Fallon Feedlot together but were separated as Luna was saved by a wonderful rescue in Reno and we saved Ireland.